stan-davies/graphics-experiment/README.md

 º Texturing.

-- So perplexed by that segfault, seems to sometimes be something to do with `SDL_Event` stuff, which is only from key checking, and othertimes from within pushing the rendered stuff so possibly bad data or something?
+- So perplexed by that crash, seems to sometimes be something to do with `SDL_Event` stuff, which is only from key checking, and othertimes from within pushing the rendered stuff so possibly bad data or something?
+- Note it actually isn't a segfault a lot of the time, but rather something to do with freeing corrupted data, so some problem with lord knows what.